Council chiefs 'committed to removing inequality' as holiday hunger scheme set to launch in South Tyneside

 “These people - along with the almost a quarter of families on free school meals - struggle with the costs of good food and activities when schools are closed.”

-The meals will be provided at the following venues: Biddick Children’s Centre, Horsley Hill Children’s Centre, Boldon Children’s Centre, Whitburn Children’s Centre, Marine Park Children’s Centre, Riverside Children’s Centre Simonside Climbing Wall, Hedworthfield CA and Jarrow Focus.
+The meals, with a range of food, will be provided at: Biddick Children’s Centre, Horsley Hill Children’s Centre, Boldon Children’s Centre, Whitburn Children’s Centre, Marine Park Children’s Centre, Riverside Children’s Centre Simonside Climbing Wall, Hedworthfield CA and Jarrow Focus.